-One of the most uncomfortable day to day health challenges has to be suffering through a round of hay fever every year.
-Many people rely either on prescriptions or a handful of capsules from the health food store to stay comfortable during allergy season, but herbs for seasonal allergies can be a simple alternative, and surprisingly, many of them are readily available as common weeds.
+One of the most uncomfortable day-to-day health challenges has to be suffering through a round of hay fever every year.
+It’s multi-faceted misery: sneezing; runny nose; itchy eyes, mouth or skin, stuffy nose due to blockage or congestion; and fatigue.
+Many people rely either on prescriptions or a handful of capsules from the health food store to stay comfortable during allergy season.
+However, herbs for seasonal allergies can be a simple alternative.
+Surprisingly, many of them are readily available as common weeds.

-It usually grows in dry soil, and a good place to look for this herb when you are first learning to identify it is along roadsides.
+It usually grows in dry soil.
+A good place to look for this herb when you are first learning to identify it is along roadsides.
 Roadsides, however, are not a good place to harvest from because they are regularly sprayed with herbicides and collect polluted runoff from the road whenever it rains.
 Mullein also grows in fields, and is usually happy to grow from seed in the garden.
 Tea can be made using either the leaves or the flowers.

 Plantain makes an excellent tea for allergy season support, and the young leaves can also be steamed and eaten like spinach.
 P. major (the broadleaf variety) and P. lanceolata (narrow leaf plantain) can be used interchangeably.
 They can often be found growing near one another, although P. major prefers low areas with damp, rich soil and P. lanceolata prefers dry- even sandy- soil.

-This herb provides soothing and anti-inflammatory action for the upper respiratory tract, and helps moisten delicate tissues when they are dried out and irritated.
+This herb provides soothing and anti-inflammatory action for the upper respiratory tract.
+It also helps moisten delicate tissues when they are dried out and irritated.
 Plantain grows almost everywhere that the soil has been disturbed at some point.
 Look for it around homes, as a weed in gardens, and in abandoned lots.
 The leaves are the part of the plant used to make tea.

 Goldenrod is easy to spot when it’s in bloom; the plant has a beautiful plume of bright yellow flowers.
 Fields and abandoned lots are two of this herb’s favorite places to grow.
 The leaf and flowers of this herb can be used.

-One of the most well known traditional herbs for allergy season is nettles.
-Many of the nettle preparations available at the store are fancy, freeze dried versions of the herb, but herbalists have been growing and harvesting their own for hundreds of years before freeze drying equipment came along.
+One of the most well-known traditional herbs for allergy season is nettles.
+Many of the nettle preparations available at the store are fancy, freeze-dried versions of the herb.
+Herbalists, though, have been growing and harvesting their own for hundreds of years before freeze-drying equipment came along.

 How to Use Herbs for Seasonal Allergies